 Energy models as laboratories

 Energy models can serve as decision-making aids for policymakers and other decision-makers in energy planning and investments.
 In the project Sustainable Energy Transition Laboratory (SENTINEL), we used twelve energy models to explore whether we can rely only on energy from renewable energy sources in the future.
-You can think of energy models as computerised laboratories that represent a simplified picture of our complex world: You put different inputs in the model, such as how much energy we need, how much wind and sun is available in a given area, and how much certain technologies cost.
+You can think of energy models as computerised laboratories that represent a simplified picture of our complex world: You put different inputs in the model, such as how much energy we need, how much wind and sunlight is available in a given area, and how much certain technologies cost.
 You can then get information from the model about optimal places to build a certain type of renewable energy technology and how much it will cost us, as well as visualisations of how our energy system could look in 2030 or 2050.
 For example, my colleagues working with a model called “Euro-Calliope” have developed a data explorer.
 You can use it to explore over 400 options to make Europe climate-neutral (see below).
-The model shows that there are many ways to eliminate fossil fuels and the message is clear: it is possible to supply us with clean energy all year around, even if sometimes the wind does not blow or the sun does not shine.
+The model shows that there are many ways to eliminate fossil fuels and the message is clear: it is possible to supply us with clean energy all year around, even if sometimes the wind does not blow or the Sun does not shine.

 Another model we used is called EnergyPLAN.
 It simulates the operation of national energy systems on an hourly basis and takes into account electricity, heating, cooling, industry, and transport.
 Like Calliope, it helps you to design 100% renewable energy systems.
 The DESSTINEE (Demand for Energy Services, Supply, and Transmission in Europe) model complements the other models by focusing on energy demand and the economic challenges in developing the necessary energy infrastructure.